Texan Santa Fe Expedition: Aftermath

 The war ended in victory for the United States and gave the U.S. undisputed control of all of the lands that at this point were still claimed by the State of Texas.
 However, Texas faced stiff opposition from within the U.S. in its bid to actually administer these lands.
 This resistance came largely from other Southern states, which wanted Texas' western territorial claim carved into new slave states that would maintain the balance of power in the United States Senate.

-As part of the wider Compromise of 1850 between slave states and free states, the Texan state government agreed to relinquish its northwesternmost territorial claims, including the Santa Fe region that had been the focus of Lamar's expedition.
+As part of the wider Compromise of 1850 between slave states and free states, the now Texan state government agreed to relinquish its northwesternmost territorial claims, including the Santa Fe region that had been the focus of Lamar's expedition.
 In return, the federal government agreed to assume responsibility for Texan state debts.
 Texas was left in control of its present boundaries, which was still an area around twice the size of the territory it had ever effectively controlled as a Republic.
 Most of the remaining lands were organized into the New Mexico Territory while the northernmost strip remained unorganized.
 Armijo, who returned to New Mexico after the war, died there in 1853.

 The final disposition of these regions was not settled prior to the outbreak of the American Civil War in 1861, during which the Confederacy attempted to establish its own control of the region based in part on the old Texan claims.
 The conflict placed Chaves and the Texans on opposing sides once more, as Chaves remained loyal to the Union.
 Texan troops fighting under the Confederate banner would play a major role in the Confederates' unsuccessful attempt to control present-day New Mexico, while Chaves himself played a key role in the decisive Battle of Glorieta Pass.

 In popular culture

-A Texas Ranger is mentioned as being a "Santa Fe expeditioner" in The Lone Ranch: A Tale of the Staked Plain (1860) by Capt.
+A Texas Ranger is mentioned as being a "Santa Fe expeditioner" in The Captain of the Rifles; or, The Queen of the Lakes: A Romance of the Mexican Valley (1879) by Capt.
 Thomas Mayne Reid, having "spent over twelve months in Mexican prisons."
 The expedition also forms the backdrop to Clarence E. Mulford's 1922 novel Bring Me His Ears and to Larry McMurtry’s 1995 novel Dead Man's Walk; also the 1996 TV miniseries - which is part of the Lonesome Dove series.